renovatebot/renovate/docs/development/help-us-help-you.md

 "I don't like this" or "I didn't expect this to happen" is not the same thing as a bug.

 Many unjustified bug reports are filed because people they think it will get them more attention.
-Instead, you may be wasting maintainer time because we have to reclassify your invalid bug report or convert it to a discussion, and you are much less likely to get the attention you're hoping for.
+Instead, you may be wasting maintainer time because we have to reclassify your invalid bug report or convert it to a discussion, and you're much less likely to get the attention you're hoping for.
 If in doubt, start a discussion instead.